 Rear visibility is considerably impaired from the bipartite rear window and sloping roofline, but a standard rearview mirror helps to take the fear out of backup maneuvers.

 Trim Level Breakdown

 The CR-Z is offered in base and EX trim levels.

 The base model comes standard with get a standard with full power accessories, Bluetooth connectivity with streaming audio, a rearview camera, AM/FM/CD/USB audio system with six speakers, AUX and USB inputs, automatic climate control, remote entry, cruise control and 16-inch alloy wheels.

-The EX adds Auto-On/Off HID headlights, LED daytime running lights, a 360W AM/FM/CD Premium Audio System with seven speakers including subwoofer, and a perforated leather-wrapped steering wheel.
+The EX adds Auto-On/Off HID headlights, LED daytime running lights, a 360-watt AM/FM/CD Premium Audio System with seven speakers, and a perforated leather-wrapped steering wheel.
 It can be also optioned up with the Honda Satellite-Linked Navigation System with FM traffic and voice recognition, Pandora Interface and an SMS text messaging function.

 All CR-Z models are fitted as standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems.